-The relationship 9 provides a geometric forward series that honors equation 6 in contrast to a truncated Taylor series that does not.
+The relationship (6) provides a geometric forward series that honors equation (4) in contrast to a truncated Taylor series that doesn't.

-All conventional current mainstream parameter estimation inversion, including iterative linear inversion, AVO, and FWI, are based on a forward Taylor series description of given data (where the chosen data can often be fundamentally and intrinsically inadequate from a direct inversion perspective), that do not honor and remain consistent with the identity equation 9.
+All conventional current mainstream parameter estimation inversion, including iterative linear inversion, AVO and FWI, are based on a forward Taylor series description of a given data (where the chosen data can often be fundamentally and intrinsically inadequate from a direct inversion perspective), that doesn't honor and remain consistent with the identity equation (6).